NimbleArchitect/kubectl-ice/docs/usage.md

   security, sec

 Flags:
+  -o, --output string                  Output format, currently csv, list, json and yaml are supported
       --select string                  Filters pods based on their spec field, comma seperated list of FIELD OP VALUE, where OP can be one of ==, = and !=
+      --selinux                        show the SELinux context thats applied to the containers --show-namespace                 shows the namespace column

 ```
 also includes standard common kubectl flags